Plant Health Care

 Proper maintenance is key to keeping your trees and shrubs healthy.
 Alpine Tree Services is here to manage your long term investment in your landscape.

 Trees and shrubs represent a considerable long-term investment in your landscape.
 With proper care, these plants can provide beautiful surroundings, cooling shade, and many other benefits for decades.
-Alpine’s ISA Certified Arborist has the experience and training to detect many potential tree and shrub problems before they become life threatening or hazardous.
+Alpine’s knowlegeable staff has the experience and training to detect many potential tree and shrub problems before they become life threatening or hazardous.
 In addition, Alpine can make tree and shrub recommendations, such as species selection and placement, to keep many problems from occurring in the first place.
 Alpine can also consult with other landscape services you may use, lawn care for example, to ensure that the treatments are coordinated and will not be harmful to your trees and shrubs.

 Remember, the potential size and longevity of trees and shrubs warrants their special attention in your landscape.
 Bedding plants can be replaced in a few short weeks and a lawn in a single growing season, but it can take a lifetime or more to replace a mature tree.

 What Does a Tree and Shrub PHC Program Cover?

 Every home landscape is unique, so there is no standard PHC program.
 Plant Health Care programs do have features in common, however.
 First, PHC involves monitoring tree and shrub health.
 This step allows problems to be detected and managed before they become serious.
 The monitoring may be as simple as annual visits to check on a few special trees in your landscape, or it may involve more frequent quarterly or monthly inspections of all your trees and shrubs.
 The monitoring frequency and complexity of your PHC program depend on the size and diversity of your landscape as well as your particular landscape goals.